alexezh/kouki2/README.md

 My typical scenario is
 - Take 100-500 photos a day
 - Go through photos on the phone or laptop, rank with favs, colors or stars
-- Publish subset of selected phones on FB, GooglePhoto, etc
+- Publish a subset of selected phones on FB, Google Photo, etc
-- Remove not-so-interesting photos from the phone into archive
+- Remove not-so-interesting photos from the phone into an archive
 - Few times a year, print small subset or make a book

 Key things I am looking for are: